jessicalumian/undergrad-dev/lesson.md

 ```

 ### Assembly

+*Discussion questions:*
-> What is genome assembly?
+- What is genome assembly?
-> Why does it take a while for the computer to complete this step?
+- Why does it take a while for the computer to complete this step?

 Download and build the assembler, MEGAHIT: